-Bit 5~0 SIMTOS5~SIMTOS0: SIM I2C Time-out period selection

-I2C Time-out clock source is f{SUB}/32
+Bit 5~0 SIMTOS5~SIMTOS0: SIM I2C Time-out period selection I2C time-out clock source is f{SUB}/32.

-I^2C Time-out period is equal to (SIMTOS[5:0]+1)×(32/ f{SUB})
+I2C time-out time is equal to (SIMTOS[5:0]+1) \times (32/f{SUB}).

-UART Interface
+UART Interfaces

-These devices contain an integrated full-duplex asynchronous serial communications UART interface that enables communication with external devices that contain a serial interface.
-The UART function has many features and can transmit and receive data serially by transferring a frame of data with eight or nine data bits per transmission as well as being able to detect errors when the data is overwritten or incorrectly framed.
-The UART function possesses its own internal interrupt which can be used to indicate when a reception occurs or when a transmission terminates.
+These devices contain up to two integrated full-duplex asynchronous serial communications UART interfaces that enable communication with external devices that contain a serial interface.
+Each UART function has many features and can transmit and receive data serially by transferring a frame of data with eight or nine data bits per transmission as well as being able to detect errors when the data is overwritten or incorrectly framed.
+Each UART function possesses its own internal interrupt which can be used to indicate when a reception occurs or when a transmission terminates.